Poio

-Poio is a municipality in Galicia, Spain in the province of Pontevedra.
-Poio is located in the North shore of the Ría de Pontevedra, between Sanxenxo and the provincial capital, Pontevedra.
-The municipality is adjacent with Meaño, Meis, Pontevedra and Sanxenxo and offers a rich fusion of mountain and sea areas.
+Poio is a municipality in the province of Pontevedra, in the autonomous community of Galicia, Spain.
+It belongs to the comarca of Pontevedra.
+Poio is located in the north shore of the Ría de Pontevedra, between Sanxenxo and the provincial capital, Pontevedra.
+The municipality is adjacent with Meaño, Meis, Pontevedra and Sanxenxo and combines mountain and sea areas.

 Tambo island, an uninhabited island located in the middle of the Pontevedra estuary, officially belongs to Poio but it is under the control of the Spanish Navy and disembarkment is not allowed.

 Geography

 Poio has an approximate area of 34 km2.
 Its highest peak is Mount Castrove, 667 m high and from where one can see views of the Pontevedra and Arousa estuaries.
 The views also spotlight the Alto de Raxó and Samieira.
 Its coast of more than 20 km is full of beautiful beaches with quiet waters.

 Tambo island has an area of 0.28 km2 and its highest peak is 80 m high.